nyorem/skemmtun/README.md

 ```
 where `command` is one of the commands described below.

-- A configuration file named `mal.txt` is needed.
+- A configuration file named `$HOME/.mal.conf` is needed.
 The format must be the following:
 ```
 username = foo
 password = bar